-Guest Expert Articles - Submission Guidelines
+Guest Expert Article Submission Guidelines

 - Prominent placement of all articles on the Oil and Gas Online home page

-- Prominent placement in the Oil and Gas Online email newsletter (received by tens of thousands of subscribers)
+- Prominent placement in the Oil and Gas Online email newsletter

 - Article exposure through multiple social media channels

-- Potential cross-promotion to other relevant websites (and their e-newsletters) in the Life Science Connect network
+- Potential cross-promotion to other relevant websites and their newsletters in the Life Science Connect network.

 - Discuss the significance of a hot topic, trend, or development within the industry — one that is generating a lot of excitement, concern, and/or confusion.

 - Point to an emerging topic or issue that hasn’t yet garnered much attention or had much impact.
 Make a case for why readers should pay early attention to it and possibly start preparing for its eventual impact.

 - Identify a familiar need, challenge, or pain point commonly expressed by readers.
 Offer suggestions/options (best practices) for addressing it.
 Articles should not opine on industry challenges (“preach to the choir”) without also offering recommendations or best practices to overcome or mitigate those challenges.